alikapllan/cap-service-integration-codejam/exercises/02-explore-basic-service/README.md

 ![The schema presented graphically](assets/graphical-schema.png)

+> "This looks like Access in 1998" -- CodeJam participant, Oct 2025

 You may have to use this button to reveal the property sheet on the right:

 ![property sheet button](assets/property-sheet-button.png)